 3.1 The Parties recognize that the natural gas market is volatile; and, therefore, it is mutually desirable to agree to the purchase and sale of Gas verbally and to be bound by such oral agreements confirmed later in writing.
 Accordingly, the Parties agree to the following procedures in the event the Parties reach verbal agreement regarding the sale and purchase of Gas for a particular Delivery Period.
 Any oral agreement shall be binding until superseded by an effective Confirmation Notice.
 Either Party's telephones may be monitored by recording equipment.
 The Parties hereby consent to such recordings and any such recordings shall serve as the best evidence of any oral agreement in respect to a Transaction.

-3.2 No later than the close of the Business Day following the Day of oral agreement, DETM shall send a written confirmation to the other Party generally in the form of Exhibit “A”, by telecopy or other electronic transmission.
+3.2 No later than the close of the Business Day following the Day of oral agreement, ENA shall send a written confirmation to the other Party generally in the form of Exhibit “A”, by telecopy or other electronic transmission.
 The Confirmation Notice will reflect the agreed-upon terms including: Buyer, Seller, Delivery Period, Delivery Point, Quantity, Service Level, Price, and any Special Provision.

-3.3 If a Confirmation Notice sent by DETM is contrary to the receiving Party’s understanding of its verbal agreement, the receiving Party must notify DETM of the discrepancy(ies) in writing immediately, but not later than the close of the second Business Day following receipt.
+3.3 If a Confirmation Notice sent by ENA is contrary to the receiving Party’s understanding of its verbal agreement, the receiving Party must notify ENA of the discrepancy(ies) in writing immediately, but not later than the close of the second Business Day following receipt.
 The Parties shall resolve such discrepancies as soon as reasonably possible, so they can agree in writing to a Confirmation Notice.
-The receiving Party’s failure to so notify DETM in writing by the second Business Day deadline constitutes the agreement of the receiving Party to the terms set forth in DETM’s Confirmation Notice, at which time it shall become binding and effective.
-A confirmation alone sent by the receiving Party to DETM shall not constitute notice by such party of discrepancy(ies) in the Confirmation Notice sent by DETM.
+The receiving Party’s failure to so notify ENA in writing by the second Business Day deadline constitutes the agreement of the receiving Party to the terms set forth in ENA’s Confirmation Notice, at which time it shall become binding and effective.
+A confirmation alone sent by the receiving Party to ENA shall not constitute notice by such party of discrepancy(ies) in the Confirmation Notice sent by ENA.

 ARTICLE IV - SERVICE LEVELS AND NON-PERFORMANCE DAMAGES